dinochecker

 (High Tree Lizard)Etymology

 Marsh didn't provide an etymology for Dryosaurus, but it stems from the Greek "drys" (oak, tree) and "sauros" (lizard).
 Although some sources claim "oak lizard" refers to the shape of its teeth, no teeth were referred to as "oak leaf-shaped" in Marsh's description.
 In fact, only a single, slightly serrated and ridged tooth was known for the Dryosaurus holotype and it looks nothing like an oak leaf.
 Instead, "tree lizard" is assumed to be a reference to its woodland habitat.
-The species epithet, altus, means "high" in Latin, as it was the taller species of Laosaurus, the genus to which its remains were initially assigned by Marsh in 1878.
+The species epithet, altus, means "high" in Latin, as it was the taller species of Laosaurus, the genus to which its remains were initially assigned, as Laosaurus altus, by Marsh in 1878.

 Estimations